Kiran Bedi: First posting in Delhi

-Bedi's first posting was to the Chandni Chowksubdivision of Delhi in 1975.
+Bedi's first posting was to the Chandni Chowk subdivision of Delhi in 1975.
 The same year, she became the first woman to lead the all-male contingent of the Delhi Police at the Republic Day Parade in 1975.
 Her daughter Sukriti (later Saina) was born in September 1975.

 Chandni Chowk was an affluent area that included the Parliament building, fish markets, and the residences of the Prime Minister and the President.
 The crimes in the area were mainly limited to minor thefts, but political demonstrations (which sometimes turned violent) were a regular occurrence.
 During the 1980s, there were many clashes between Nirankari and Akali Sikhs.
 On 3 December, a group of Nirankaris held a congregation near India Gate.
 A contingent of 700–800 Akalis organized a demonstration against them.
 DCP Bedi's platoon was deployed to stop the protesters and prevent violence.
 As the protesters resorted to brick-batting, Bedi charged them with a cane, although there was no tear gas squad to support her unit.
 One of the demonstrators ran towards her with a naked sword, but she charged him as well as other demonstrators with a cane.
 Ultimately, her unit was able to disperse the demonstrators.
 For this action, Bedi was awarded the President's Police Medal for Gallantry (1979), in October 1980.

 In 1979, Bedi was posted to Delhi's West District, where there were not enough officers to handle the high volume of criminal activity.
 To compensate, she started recruiting civilian volunteers.
 Each village in the district was night patrolled by six civilians led by an armed policeman.
 She enabled anonymous reporting of any knowledge about crimes.
 She clamped down on bootlegging and the illicit liquor business to reduce crimes in the area.
 Bedi implemented an open door policy, which encouraged citizens to interact with her.
 She implemented a "beat box" system: a complaint box was installed in each ward, and the beat constables were instructed to have their lunch near this box at a set time each day.
 She regularly asked people if they knew about the beat constable assigned to their area, and also walked with the constables to raise their self-esteem.
 Within 3 months, there was a reduction in crimes.
 There was a drop in cases related to "eve teasing" (sexual harassment of women) and wife beating.
 This gained her the goodwill of local women, who also volunteered their services to help fight crime in the area.